30+ Best Things to do In New Zealand – 2022

 Chatting along with the staff.
 Watching the dog go swimming in muddy puddles.
 Why did we choose Icelandic ponies?
 Well, you get to enjoy the special gait called “tölt”, which is unique to Icelandic horses.
 It is a four-beat gait about as fast as trot, but much more comfortable to ride.

 And in all honesty, it was well worth the laughs with two average side adults riding two ponies.

 Recommended by Happiness Travels Here

 The coastal walkway passes through the city, here you’ll find galleries, good coffee, delicious seasonal food and a host of arts and music events throughout the year, most centred around the lush grounds of Pukekura Park.
-And of course everywhere the photogenic mountain in the distance.
+And of course, everywhere is the photogenic mountain in the distance.